The 8 Best Proofpoint Competitors & Alternatives in 2026

 Teramind’s DLP solution is highly regarded for its comprehensive approach to securing sensitive data against unauthorized access and leaks.
 By monitoring data in use, data at rest, and data in motion, Teramind ensures that all sensitive information is continuously protected.

-The system uses contextual analysis and content inspection to prevent data breaches by automatically implementing security policies, such as blocking file transfers or alerting administrators about suspicious activities.
+The system uses contextual analysis and content inspection to prevent data breaches by automatically enforcing security policies, such as blocking file transfers and alerting administrators to suspicious activity.
+With more than 200 pre-packaged DLP rules and support for LLM content rules, Teramind covers both traditional and AI-driven data exfiltration vectors.
 This level of data protection makes it ideal for organizations that handle large volumes of sensitive information.

 Rich Set of Features for Comprehensive Oversight

 Teramind offers a rich feature suite that provides deep visibility into user behaviors and network activities.
-Its capabilities include detailed user activity monitoring, real-time alerts, video recording of user sessions, and automated behavior analytics.
+Capabilities include detailed monitoring of user activity, real-time alerts, video recording of user sessions, and automated behavior analytics.

 These features allow administrators to detect anomalous behavior patterns and review historical data for security audits.
 Furthermore, Teramind’s advanced rule-based engine enables the customization of security protocols specific to the organization’s needs, enhancing targeted oversight and control.